What is The Dyslexia Guild?

 - A directory of members

-*An APC is a licence to practice for those carrying out assessments in schools for Exam Access Arrangements and in colleges for the Disabled Students’ Allowance.
+*An APC is a recognised standard for teachers/tutors carrying out assessments in schools for Exam Access Arrangements and in colleges/universities for the Disabled Students’ Allowance.

 Who can join?

 The Guild is an open membership group with members working and learning in a wide range of settings.
 The Guild welcomes all professionals with an interest in dyslexia/SpLD and has a specialist rate for organisations.

 Dyslexia/SpLD specialist teachers and assessors, teaching assistants, SENCos, learning support staff and tutors from further and higher education, speech and language therapists, psychologists and librarians.

 Support Staff who require membership for NMH/DFE registration can find further details at:

 Learn about the annual costs and join online.